run-ai/docs/docs/admin/runai-setup/self-hosted/k8s/preparations.md

 === "Connected"
     See [https://helm.sh/docs/intro/install/](https://helm.sh/docs/intro/install/){target=_blank} on how to install Helm.
-Run:AI works with Helm version 3 only (not helm 2).
+Run:ai works with Helm version 3 only (not helm 2).

 === "Airgapped"